 Karelisa Hartigan joined the A.R.T.
 Board in 2011 and was elected president this year.
 She retired from UF in 2008 where she taught Greek language and literature for 36 years.
 She rather grew up in community theater and spent her college years in the light booth.
 She has been doing improv in various forms for the past 11 years, especially through the Arts-in-Medicine program at Shands.
 In 2010 she initiated a program of Applied Improv for the Veterans at the VA Honor Domicile in Gainesville.
 Two years ago, she directed the local production of Theater of War at A.R.T. and in 2012 she directed and starred in Vesta, a play about end-of-life issues, produced to benefit Haven Hospice.

 Sally is a semi-retired nurse-midwife and family nurse practitioner from UF’s College of Medicine.
 She received her bachelor’s degree in nursing from the University of Michigan where she was a member of the Gilbert and Sullivan Society and a volunteer with the University Players.
 She worked backstage with set construction, props, crew and make-up.
 She then took a break for a few decades during which she received her certifications as a nurse-midwife and nurse practitioner, and a master’s in Primary Care Nursing from the University of Tennessee.
 In 2002 she was cast in a couple of comedy sketches and has been acting ever since.
 Her first role was at the ART in The Beauty Queen of Leenane, and has since appeared in Independence and You Know I Can’t Hear You When the Water’s Running.
 She has also appeared at the High Springs Community Theater in several productions, the last being Moon Over Buffalo.
-In 2011 she was asked to be on the Board of the ART where she currently serves as secretary.
+In 2011 she was asked to be on the Board of the ART where she served as secretary.

-Rapscallions Artistic Director
+Rapscallions Managing Director

 Production and Design Manager

 Rachel Wayne began a life in the performing arts at a young age, and got bitten by the theatre bug at age 15, when she joined the theatre club at her high school.
 She began designing properties and working in the scene shop at her university theatre in 2005, served as Company Stage Manager for the Immediate Theatre Project in Valdosta, GA, and as stage manager, properties manager, sound designer, and run crew head for mainstage productions at Valdosta State Theatre.
 She is a frequent stage manager at the ART and has also worked on shows at the Hippodrome and at High Springs Community Theatre.
-She is a Masters student in Visual Anthropology at UF.
+She is a Masters student in Visual and Applied Anthropology at UF.
 She joined the board in 2013 as Production and Design Manager.